28 window types infographic

 24. Fixed Window

-Fixed WindowFixed windows are an umbrella term for all windows that can’t be operated, such as a picture window.
+Fixed WindowFixed windows refer to windows that can’t be operated, such as a picture window.
 These windows are mainly used for letting in light and providing picturesque views; they can come in many shapes and sizes.
+They are also more inexpensive than other window types, which makes them ideal for house flips where the investor just needs to add some natural lighting to a room.

 fixed window example